-- Your SPRA membership is Active. - All of your expenditures are eligible. - Completion and submission of a balanced budget. - Completion of all sections of the application. - Check all declarations in the application. - All required documents have been filed in order to close past grants.
+- Your SPRA membership is Active. - Expenses totaling the requested amount are eligible. - Completion and submission of a balanced budget. - Completion of all sections of the application. - Check all declarations in the application. - All required documents have been filed in order to close past grants.

-If you are interested in applying but do not represent an SPRA Active member, please contact us to find out who the Active members are in your community.
-SPRA Grants may only be applied for by Active members of SPRA.
-To find out more about SPRA and becoming an Active member, please visit our website at http://www.spra.sk.ca/membership/benefits-of-membership/.
+If you are interested in applying but do not represent an eligible SPRA member, please contact us to find out who the eligible members are in your community.
+To find out more about SPRA and becoming a member, please visit our website by clicking here.